 - Look for a split that maximizes the separation of the classes.
-A split is any test that divides the data in two sets
+A split is any test that divides the data into two sets.

 - This step is called pruning.
-Clean up the tree when you went too far doing splits.
+Clean up the tree if you went too far doing splits.

 3. What is root cause analysis?

-Root cause analysis was initially developed to analyze industrial accidents, but is now widely used in other areas.
-It is basically a technique of problem solving used for isolating the root causes of faults or problems.
+Root cause analysis was initially developed to analyze industrial accidents but is now widely used in other areas.
+It is a problem-solving technique used for isolating the root causes of faults or problems.
 A factor is called a root cause if its deduction from the problem-fault-sequence averts the final undesirable event from reoccurring.

 4. What is logistic regression?

-Logistic Regression is also referred as logit model.
+Logistic Regression is also known as the logit model.
 It is a technique to forecast the binary outcome from a linear combination of predictor variables.